ThatNotEasy/Stresser7/README.md

 ## 7Layers-Maybe
-- Perform with Dos Attack TCP/UDP &amp; HTTP Flood,
+- Stresser with 7-Layers Dos Attack Tool-KID
 ## HTTP Flood
 - HTTP Flood is typically considered a 7-layer (application layer) DDoS attack, as it targets the HTTP protocol which operates at the application layer of the OSI model.